software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 {: .highlight}

-> Omit the `@OneToMany` attributes from the JSON output in every entity by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on the attributes.
+> Omit the `@OneToMany` attributes from the JSON response in every entity by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on the attributes.

 {: .important-title }